verdaccio/website/docs/best-practices.md

         # proxy:
    ```

-   When you publish your package locally, **you should probably start with version string higher than existing one**, so it won't conflict with existing package in the cache.
+   When you publish your package locally, **you should probably start with a version string higher than the existing package** so it won't conflict with that package in the cache.

-2. You want to temporarily use your version, but return to public one as soon as it's updated.
+2. You want to temporarily use your version, but return to the public one as soon as it's updated.

    In order to avoid version conflicts, **you should use a custom pre-release suffix of the next patch version**.
 For example, if a public package has version 0.1.2, you can upload `0.1.3-my-temp-fix`.